NotYourRootUser/cloud-ledger/notes/week2 (sec+)/week 2.1/README.md

 ## Overview
 This week I focused on fixing my understanding of how firewalls, VPNs, and network flow actually work together.
 I went back through my Security+ notes and AWS networking labs to make sure I really understood what traffic should be allowed, blocked, or routed through.
+Hence week 2.1, week 2 revamped to fully understand.

 ---